shamazmazum/cl-forward-diff/README.md

 ## Discussion (in the form of FAQ)

-* *Question*: Why pass arguments to a function which is differentiated by `ad-multivariate` in a list rather than in a vector?
-  *Answer*: Altough you can specify a type of elements of a vector (which makes type handling easier), working with vectors is a bit more difficult than with lists.
-This is why I chose lists.
 * *Question*: What's the difference between this system and [masonium/cl-autodiff](https://github.com/masonium/cl-autodiff)?
   *Answer*: cl-autodiff works with some hard macro preprocessing and has special